 Sky Burial Site

-We pulled over to an overlook a few miles outside of Lo Manthang in a remote canyon with a small creek running through it.
-Below s a few hundred feet away near the stream was a small stone enclosure and an open field where the sky burials are performed.
-Corpses of the deceased in Mustang meet one of two fates-cremation usually reserved for monks or other princely people of title or via sky burial, where a body is cut into small pieces and left out in the open for the vultures to consume.
-This is believed to re-set the lifecycle that all Buddhists believe in.
-A designated man in Lo Manthang carves up the bodies in the small stone structure and I was told is paid well for this and if for any reason he is not available, a family member is responsible for performing this grizzly duty.
-Once a body is cut into small pieces it is strewn out in the open and a prayer is given for the soul of the deceased asking for the arrival of the vultures, which almost always come.
-If the vultures do not come, I was told it is because the soul of the dead person was bad, and they did bad things in life.
+We pulled over to an overlook a few miles outside of Lo Manthang, nestled in a remote canyon with a small creek running through it.
+Below, a few hundred feet away near the stream, was a small stone enclosure and an open field where the sky burials are performed.
+In Mustang, the deceased meet one of two fates: cremation, which is usually reserved for monks or individuals of high status, or sky burial, where the body is cut into small pieces and left exposed for vultures to consume.
+This ritual is believed to reset the cycle of life, a core belief in Buddhism.

 Sky burial site